Sarah Ladipo Manyika

-Sarah Ladipo Manyika is a British-Nigerian writer of novels, short stories and essays and an active member of the literary community, particularly supporting and amplifying young writers and female voices.
-She is author of two well received novels, In Dependence (2009) and Like A Mule Bringing Ice Cream To The Sun (2016), as well as the non-fiction collection Between Starshine and Clay: Conversations from the African Diaspora (2022), and her writing has appeared in publications including Granta, Transition, Guernica, and OZY, and previously served as founding Books Editor of OZY.
-Manyika's work also features in the 2019 anthology New Daughters of Africa.
+Sarah Ladipo Manyika FRSL is a British-Nigerian writer of novels, short stories and essays and an active member of the literary community, particularly supporting and amplifying young writers and female voices.
+She is the author of two well-received novels, In Dependence (2009) and Like A Mule Bringing Ice Cream To The Sun (2016), as well as the non-fiction collection Between Starshine and Clay: Conversations from the African Diaspora (2022), and her writing has appeared in publications including Granta, Transition, Guernica, and OZY, and previously served as founding Books Editor of OZY.
+Manyika's work also features in the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 Early life

 Sarah Manyika was born and raised in Nigeria.
 She has also lived in Kenya, France, Zimbabwe, the United States, and Britain.
 Her father is Nigerian and her mother is British.

 Career

-Manyika studied at the Universities of Birmingham (UK), Bordeaux (France), and California (Berkeley), receiving a Ph.D from the latter.
+Manyika studied at the Universities of Birmingham (UK), Bordeaux (France), and California (Berkeley), receiving a PhD from the latter.

 Her writing includes published essays, academic papers, book reviews and short stories.